LOADING

 CONCLUSION

 Indeed, the strong wording used by the court – assimilating OHADA regulation to public policy – shows that it will likely be hard for events to get around OHADA regulation.
-This connection with public coverage increases some of its very own questions, such as whether a breach of OHADA law may want to shape the premise for an annulment utility beneath OHADA or New York Convention ideas.
+This connection with general coverage increases some of its questions, such as whether a breach of OHADA law may want to shape the premise for an annulment utility beneath OHADA or New York Convention ideas.
 Such problems stay open for an explanation at a later date.

 Elizabeth Coleman